mamurak/model-server/README.md

 `func.py` - A python program that runs in a container when the pod gets scheduled.
 It contains the `main()` serverless function that gets invoked when an http request is received.

-Code outside of `main()` will get loaded once when the pod runs and is considered in process scope.
+Code outside of `main()` will get loaded once when the pod runs and can be considered in global scope.
 Code inside of `main()` is invoked each time an http request is made and will contain a new context object.

 #### The Client